First-Time Mum? These 8 Motherhood Facts Will Shake You to Your Core

-But the moment my boys were born, I felt like I knew NOTHING.
+Yet when the boys arrived, I felt like I knew NOTHING.

-I felt completely out of my depth – like I’d been thrown into the deep end with no warning.
+I felt completely out of my depth, like I’d been thrown into the deep end and watched to drown.

 We enter motherhood with high hopes and well-meaning plans, only to be hit by a reality no one really warned us about.